cuongtranduc/hide-facebook-gaming-chrome-extention/README.md

 # hide-facebook-gaming-chrome-extention
-This extension is about hiding gameing video section on your facebook newsfe
+This extension is about hiding gameing video section on your facebook newsfeed